ruivop/reddit/ESOF-docs/TESTS.md

 #Software Testing
 After analysing reddit's code we found out that only two types of testing are being done, the Unit Testing and Functional Testing.
 However, not all of reddit's code is public, as the security part of the code is private.
 With this in mind, it's possible that Security Testing exists but we just don't have access to it.

+##Black Box Testing
+Black Box testing consists on receiving a certain input and examine the output.
+It has no view to the internal structure of the software, hence the name "Black Box".
+It receives an input, the Black Box is the internal structure, and in the end has an output.
+The tester is only aware of what the software is supposed to do, but doesn't need to know how the software works.
+Different types of Black Box Testing are: Acceptance Testing, Software Performance Testing and Performance Testing.

+##White Box Testing

 ##Unit Testing
 Unit testing is one of the most common types of testing, as it tests the source code (the scope of the software).
 It tests an entire unit, that is usually conceived as the smallest testable part of the software.
 These tests are usually created by the developers and are short fragments.
 Besides that, the tests should also be independent between one another.